Rita Pérez de Moreno: Early life

-Prudenciana and Severiano.
 She joined the independence struggle together with her husband.
 At the Fort of the Hat, Rita was in charge of cooking and distributing food, as well as curing all those rebels who were injured in the fighting until she was taken prisoner, becoming the administrator and a strong arm of the armed struggle.

 Together with his children, he suffered the horrors of war.
 In 1813, his daughter María Guadalupe was taken prisoner by a royalist chief for the service of the Spanish monarchy.
 He suffered the pain of seeing his fifteen-year-old son, Luis Moreno, die on 10 March 1817 while fighting the royalist troops in combat.
 Rita Pérez de Moreno, while pregnant, and her small children – Josefa, Luisa, Severiano and Prudencia – were taken prisoner by the royalists on 19 August 1817 during the royalists' attack on the Hat Fort, and Javier Mina and Pedro managed to flee.
 Moreno, among others.
 From there, she was taken to the León prison (Guanajuato) and later to Silao.
 In this town, his daughter Prudencia dies at one year one month old from hunger, and later, Severiano, at two and a half years old, from mistreatment and the desolation of prisons.
 She received the fatal news of the death of her husband, Don Pedro Moreno, who was murdered on 27 October 1817, during the royalists' attack on the El Venadito ranch.
 It was released in 1819 by Viceroy Juan Ruiz de Apodaca.
 He returned to Lagos de Moreno amid hardships due to harassment and the dispossession of his properties by the royalists, where he died.